sparsity-group/sparsity-group.github.io/_people/rahul.md

   Rahul Parhi is an assistant professor of Electrical and Computer Engineering (ECE) at UCSD, which he joined in 2024.
 Previously, he was a postdoctoral researcher at the École Polytechnique Fédérale de Lausanne (EPFL) from 2022 to 2024.
-He obtained his Ph.D. in 2022 at the University of Wisconsin–Madison and completed his undergraduate studies at the University of Minnesota, Twin Cities in 2018.
+He obtained his Ph.D. in 2022 at the University of Wisconsin–Madison.
   His research lies at the interface between functional analysis, signal processing, machine learning, nonparametric statistics, and optimization.

 profile:
   name: Rahul Parhi